2600P Family Education Rights and Privacy Act: Disclosure of Student Information (Procedures)

 Inspection of Education Records

-Students may inspect and review their education records upon written request to the vice president of student services identifying the record(s) the student wishes to inspect.
+Students may inspect and review their education records upon written request to the vice president of student affairs identifying the record(s) the student wishes to inspect.

 Limitation on Right of Access